Alex Wright (author)

+Alex Wright is an American writer who has also worked in the fields of user experience and information design.
+He is the author of Cataloging the World: Paul Otlet and the Birth of the Information Age (2014), Glut: Mastering Information Through the Ages (2007), and the forthcoming Empire of Ink: The Printers, Rogues, and Radicals Who Invented American Media (Basic Books, 2026).
+A revised edition of Glut was published by Cornell University Press in 2023 under the title Informatica.
+Wright's writing has appeared in publications including The New York Times, The Atlantic, Salon, The Believer, and Communications of the ACM.

 Biography

-Wright grew up in Richmond, Virginia and Sussex, England.
-In high school, he has been described as "A long-haired nerd who spent lots of time in the computer lab but somehow never managed to get much past Basic."
-He has a B.A. in English Literature from Brown University and a graduate degree in Library and Information Science from Simmons College.
+Wright holds a Ph.D. in Transition Design from Carnegie Mellon University, an M.S. in Library and Information Science from Simmons College, and a B.A. in English Literature from Brown University.
+From 2008 to 2019, he taught in the MFA Interaction Design program at the School of Visual Arts in New York.
 Throughout his career, he has been a frequent contributor to The New York Times.
 Wright currently resides in Brooklyn, New York with his wife, two sons, and dog, Yoda.
-He has held UX leadership roles at Instagram, Etsy, The New York Times, and IBM; and have consulted for clients including frog design, Adobe, Yahoo!, The New York Public Library, and the Internet Archive, among others.
+He has held UX leadership roles at Instagram, Etsy, The New York Times, and IBM; and has consulted for clients including frog design, Adobe, Yahoo!, The New York Public Library, and the Internet Archive, among others.